 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This natural cough reliever has probably been passed along from mom to mom, with minor variations, for thousands of years.
-It contains immune-stimulating garlic, germ-fighting and anti-tussive onions, and anti-inflammatory ginger, which are classic and proven ingredients for soothing and shortening colds and flus.
+This natural cough reliever has probably been passed along from parent to parent, with minor variations, for thousands of years.
+It contains classic and proven ingredients for soothing and shortening colds and flus:

 This DIY cough syrup is very easy to make, and lasts 6 months—which will get your family through cold and flu season without a hitch.